 Tools You Need To Unclog A Drain

-On the hunt for the right tools to fix a blocked drain?
+On the hunt for the right dran cleaning tools to fix a blocked drain?
 Suffering from a blocked drain?
 Read our article for a details list of all the equipment you will need to unclog your drain.

 Does your kitchen sink take ages to drain the water pooled after washing dishes?

 Whether it’s the kitchen or bathroom, clogged drain pipes should be treated immediately, or they might lead to structural damage and severe health issues.
-This article will discuss all the tools that will come in handy to unclog the drain without calling in a pro.
+This article will discuss all the drain cleaning tools that will come in handy to unclog the drain without calling in a pro.

 If you’re washing the dishes and the water is not draining, try unclogging it with a plunger.

-If you’re working on a double-bowl kitchen sink, then stuff an old, wet cloth on one drain and plunge the other.
+If you’re working on a double-bowl kitchen sink, stuff an old, wet cloth on one drain and plunge the other.
 For those unversed, let us tell you that stuffing a cloth will deliver direct pressure to the blockage.

-What’s more, the end of the auger is sharply curved at a precise angle so that it can easily fit through the curves of a toilet trap.
+The end of the auger is sharply curved at a precise angle so that it can easily fit through the curves of a toilet trap.